youranshul/FlickerImageDownloader/README.md

 # FlickerImageDownloader
 This project is an android app that displays the images from the public flicker api.
-Third Party libraries used to build the app which can be seen in the .gradle file for each module
+Third Party libraries have been used to build the app which can be seen in the .gradle file for each module

 # Architecture used is MVP and followed modular approach with app , businesslogic and data layers